bgoonz/node_mods/BACKUP/@gatsbyjs/webpack-hot-middleware/README.md

 Next, enable hot reloading in your webpack config:

 1. Add the following plugins to the `plugins` array:

     ```js
     plugins: [
       // OccurrenceOrderPlugin is needed for webpack 1.x only
       new webpack.optimize.OccurrenceOrderPlugin(),
       new webpack.HotModuleReplacementPlugin(),
       // Use NoErrorsPlugin for webpack 1.x
-        new webpack.NoEmitOnErrorsPlugin()
+      new webpack.NoEmitOnErrorsPlugin(),
-    ]
+    ];
     ```

     Occurence ensures consistent build hashes, hot module replacement is somewhat self-explanatory, no errors is used to handle errors more cleanly.

- 3. Add `'webpack-hot-middleware/client'` into the `entry` array.
+2. Add `'webpack-hot-middleware/client'` into the `entry` array.
     This connects to the server to receive notifications when the bundle rebuilds and then updates your client bundle accordingly.

 Now add the middleware into your server:

 1. Add `webpack-dev-middleware` the usual way

     ```js
     var webpack = require('webpack');
     var webpackConfig = require('./webpack.config');
     var compiler = webpack(webpackConfig);

+    app.use(
-    app.use(require("webpack-dev-middleware")(compiler, {
+      require('webpack-dev-middleware')(compiler, {
-        noInfo: true, publicPath: webpackConfig.output.publicPath
+        noInfo: true,
-    }));
+        publicPath: webpackConfig.output.publicPath,
+      })
+    );
     ```

 2. Add `webpack-hot-middleware` attached to the same compiler instance
     ```js
-    app.use(require("webpack-hot-middleware")(compiler));
+    app.use(require('webpack-hot-middleware')(compiler));
     ```

 And you're all set!